 Sites A, B, and C were assessed by the applicant's engineer and a Preliminary Assessment of Threatened and Endangered Species was provided to the County.
 The assessment included the review of varying data sources available from the Virginia Department of Game and Inland Fisheries (VDGIF), Virginia Department of Conservation and Recreation (VDCR), and the US Fish and Wildlife Service.
-The assessment found that the following may exist on or within proximity of Site A:
+Catharpin Run is located on the subject site but was not identified as a threatened or endangered water or other identifier warranting additional special concern, however the same expanded Erosion and Sediment Control conditions proposed for Sites A and B are also proposed to minimize risks to Catharpin Run on the subject site.
+This site is also well connected due to existing RPAs on the property, but wildlife compatible fencing will still be installed per the applicant's GDP.